adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

 com.adobe.edge

-No data is shared as Shared state by the Edge extension in current version.
+No data is shared as Shared state by the Edge extension in the current version.